julyndav/Python/DOHMH Dog Bite Analysis/README.md

 ## Challenge Project Rundown:
 ### Objectives:
-Perform an exploratory analysis of dog bite data using Python to find any general metrics and trends then to visualize with using plotting libraries: <br>
+Perform an exploratory analysis of dog bite data using Python to find any general metrics and trends then to visualize with using plotting libraries. <br>
 #### Questions to ask:
 <ul>
 <li>What breed of dog is more prone to bite?</li>